vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 setVulkanDevice_.
 Selection defaults to the most powerful device: suitable discrete GPUs first, then integrated, largest device local heap deciding ties.
-A Vulkan 1.4 conformant driver is a hard requirement; devices are created with **zero extensions** and a fixed feature set (listed in the header, summarized in :doc:`../gpufilters`) that plugins may rely on unconditionally.
-The core always creates its device itself; sharing frames with another Vulkan device or API in the same process is the job of the planned external memory/semaphore export facility, not device sharing.
+A Vulkan 1.4 conformant driver is a hard requirement; devices are created with a fixed feature set (listed in the header, summarized in :doc:`../gpufilters`) that plugins may rely on unconditionally, and no device extensions except the platform's opaque handle export extension when available — never load-bearing.
+The core always creates its device itself;
+sharing frames with another Vulkan device or API in the same process goes through exportGPUPlane_, not device sharing.

 **GPU frames.** A GPU resident frame keeps its planes in VRAM as linear pitched storage buffers with exactly the strides the equivalent CPU frame